Alector-FoodPrint/afp-front/README.md

 - setProducePromise: The promise `myContract.Produce(quantity, selectedCategoryNum, selectedSubcategoryNum` is hardcoded inside the function that controls the button component.
 This makes it easy to add different promise in different button and reuse only one line of code with a custom hook.
 - txSuccess: returns true if the transaction was successful

-## Custom hooks for special transactions that
+## Custom hooks for special functionalities

 | hook name            | functionality                                      | example                                                                                              |
 | -------------------- | -------------------------------------------------- | ---------------------------------------------------------------------------------------------------- |